nf-core/raredisease/docs/usage.md

 | vep_cache_version               |          |
 | vep_cache                       |          |

-<sup>1</sup> Can be generated by GATK's [ShiftFasta](https://gatk.broadinstitute.org/hc/en-us/articles/9570501436827-ShiftFasta-BETA-).
+<sup>1</sup>Can be generated by GATK's [ShiftFasta](https://gatk.broadinstitute.org/hc/en-us/articles/9570501436827-ShiftFasta-BETA-).
 Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/mt_shift8000.back_chain).

 #### Run the pipeline

-You can directly supply the parameters in the command line (cli) or use a config file from which the pipeline can import the parameters.
+You can directly supply the parameters in the command line (CLI) or use a config file from which the pipeline can import the parameters.

-##### Direct input in cli
+##### Direct input in CLI

-All of the pipeline parameters listed [here](https://nf-co.re/raredisease/dev/parameters) can be passed using the cli.
-For example, you can provide the samplesheet, reference fasta, and turn off annotations for SNVs and SVs by running,
+All of the pipeline parameters listed [here](https://nf-co.re/raredisease/dev/parameters) can be passed using the CLI.
+For example, you can provide the samplesheet, reference FASTA, and turn off annotations for SNVs and SVs by running,

 ```
 nextflow run nf-core/raredisease \